danachen/danachen.github.io/_posts/2018-11-29-a-deeper-look-at-Ruby's-Enumerable#reduce.md

 ---
 layout: post
-title: Method arguments in Ruby
+title: A deeper look at Ruby's Enumerable#reduce
 ---

 When first learning about collections and the Enumerable module in Ruby, like most beginners, I focused on understanding and applying #each, #map, and #select.
 It's not until months down the road, while browsing problem solutions by Rubyists, that I began to discover the power of the #reduce method and began digging deeper.